 Latin America had developed some significant issues concerning the formation of effective governments.
-Given the importance of outside intervention, of colonial control from Spain and Portugal, as well as economic interference from some other sectors, given the importance also of landlord rule in many parts of Latin America, developing central governments that had any kind of effective control over the larger territories they officially ruled was a significant issue.
+Given the importance of outside intervention, of colonial control from Spain and Portugal, as well as economic interference from some other sectors, and also the importance of landlord rule in many parts of Latin America, developing central governments that had any kind of effective control over the larger territories they officially ruled was a significant issue.

 This is a transcript from the video series A Brief History of the World.
 Watch it now, on The Great Courses.

-The Decade-Long Struggle for Independence
+A Decade-Long Struggle for Independence

 The big first event in the shaping of the Latin American experience in the Long 19th Century involved the wars of independence that stretched primarily between 1810 and 1820.
-These independence movements reflected firm convictions, organized around liberal and nationalist beliefs imported from western Europe and the United States, and inspired, indeed, by U.S. and French revolutionary examples.
+These independence movements reflected firm convictions, organized around liberal and nationalist beliefs imported from western Europe and the United States, and were inspired, indeed, by US and French revolutionary examples.

 Learn more about distinctions between Latin America and Latin Europe

 The social base of the independence movements was usually fairly shallow.
 Most of the leadership was Creole—that is, people of European origin born in Latin America.
 Only vague hints, if at all, existed of more popular support for these national risings.
-Although in a few cases, social measures resulted, such as the abolition of slavery in Mexico, correspondingly, the social results of these independence movements were very limited.
+Although in a few cases, social measures resulted, such as the abolition of slavery in Mexico; correspondingly, the social results of these independence movements were very limited.
 These were political movements.

-They did successfully chase the Spaniards out, in part because Spain was itself so distracted by the Napoleonic wars and subsequent political turmoil back home and also because the British and other European agents were eager to protect these independence movements for very selfish reasons.
+They did successfully chase the Spaniards out, in part because Spain was itself so distracted by the Napoleonic wars and subsequent political turmoil back home, and also because the British and other European agents were eager to protect these independence movements for very selfish reasons.
 These movements were political successes, but they did not overturn the basic ruling forces in Latin American society that revolved around the church, the landlord class, and, increasingly, the military.

 Learn more about independence movements in Central and South America